Boo-0102/MeanFlow/README.md

 ```

 ## Evaluate
-- Run sampling and evaluation for unconditional CIFAR-10
+- To generate samples and calculate the FID score for a trained unconditional model, run:
 ```bash
 cd MeanFlow
 sh scripts/evaluate.sh